Tiffca17/ECSE3038_Lab3/README.md

 TWO TRUTHS AND A LIE
-  1. I can play the piano.
+  1. I know how to play the piano.
   2. I have been to the top of Blue Mountain.
   3. I have been to three countries outside of Jamaica.